steve-lebleu/typeplate/README.md

 ### Build

-Give the kickstart :
+Give kickstart :

 ```bash
 $ npm run kickstart
 ```

-This will be install Typescript, Typeorm and cli entity generator globaly, NPM packages, create *dist* directory and sub-directories, and run a one shot compilation.
+This will install Typescript, Typeorm and cli entity generator globaly, NPM packages, create *dist* directory and sub-directories, and run a one shot compilation.

 ### Configure

-Adapt yours .env files (dev, test, staging, production) with your own configuration for mandatory properties:
+Adapt/create .env files (dev, test, staging, production) with your own configuration for mandatory properties:

 ```env
 # TypeORM